 Erica DeMasters Sargent is a Cosmetologist, NBR Stylist, and Color Specialist who will be opening her studio salon, Copper Crown soon!
 She shared with us her dream of having her own business, and the lessons she has learned throughout her career journey.
-She also gave us her top 3 essential hair tips and advice on getting your hair colored!
-Check out our profile on Erica below to learn more!
+She also gave us her top 3 essential hair tips and advice on getting your hair colored.
+Check out her profile feature below to learn more!

 Q: Tell us a bit about yourself!

 Erica: “Hi, I’m Erica!
 I have a beautiful little family.
 My husband Timothy and Ezra, my son who’s almost 2!
 He is such a character who always keeps mom and dad on their toes!

 I’ve had my cosmetology license now for 6 years and just this year, through Covid-19, my husband and I decided to take a leap of faith and open up my own salon!
 It has been so much work but we are already starting to see a great reward.

 I’ve always loved the idea of being free of working for someone else.
 The way I see it is, this is my life.
 My decisions, my rules.
 So having my own business is something I’ve always sought for and I wouldn’t have it any other way.
 It’s hard work but you learn amazing lessons and come out so much stronger.
 I think what I love most about my journey is it’s a sure way to see what I am made of.
 I get to learn so much about myself and how strong I am.
 If I could give anything to my son Ezra and future kiddos it would be, to be the author of your life.
 You aren’t held back by anyone but yourself.
 You are capable.
 To be an example to him in this way is so incredibly gratifying.
 And having Timothy, a husband who is just as strong and always there and willing to work with me, we are unstoppable!”

 Q: Can you share about how you became a NBR Stylist and Color Specialist?
 And your career journey as a cosmetologist?